Sports

 Football

-Launched at Trinity in 1975, Football is now the largest winter sport with over 700 players in Year 4-12 participating (500+ students in Years 7-12), Trinity Football focuses on catering for all ability types and to create lifelong Football participants (be it players, officials, coaches or supporters).
+Launched at Trinity in 1975, Football is now one of the largest winter sports with over 700 players in Year 4-12 participating (500+ students in Years 7-12).
+Trinity Football focuses on catering for all ability types and to create lifelong Football participants (be it players, officials, coaches or supporters).
 This is achieved through the development of Coaches who in turn facilitate the development of student ball mastery, teamwork, physical coordination and an understanding of principles of attack/defence.

 Primary (Year 4-6) and senior years (Year 7-12).